laurennoelle/Phase-2-Project-Social-Share/README.md

 Users will be able to:

-* sign up/create an account for the platform
+* Landing page: sign up/log into the platform
-* collect basic information and store it into the API
+* Signup page: collect basic information and store it into the API to create a user account
-* log into their personal profile
+* Login page: log into their personal profile
-* create a personal profile with basic information that displays a list of friends they've invited and ones that have accepted the invites - showing all details
+* Profile page: create a personal profile with basic information that displays a list of friends they've invited and ones that have accepted the invites - showing all details
 * send a friend invite
 * accept a friend invite
 * filter through a search bar to find friends